topolvm/topolvm/docs/user-manual.md

 ## Generic ephemeral volumes

-TopoLVM supports the Generic Ephemeral Volume feature.
+TopoLVM supports the generic ephemeral volume feature.
-You can use Generic Ephemeral Volumes with TopoLVM like the following:
+You can use generic ephemeral volumes with TopoLVM like the following:

 ```yaml
 apiVersion: v1